GriffinSauce/morningstar-web-editor-plus/README.md

 A chrome extension that does some mods and additions to the Morningstar Web Editor.

+*NOTE:* this repo is archived because it is unmaintained.

 ## Installation

 Build with `yarn build` and load `/dist` as an unpacked extension.